 We must reduce unnecessary consumption through energy and resource efficiency, but production is intimately linked to human activity.
 The development of low-carbon sustainable technologies, IB key among them, is essential if we are to avert disaster while maintaining and improving our quality of life.

-Mark Corbett is the Project Manager CoEBio3 in the School of Chemistry at the University.
+Mark Corbett is the Project Manager CoEBio3 in the Department of Chemistry at the University.